-Please join us on Friday, April 5, 2019, 9 am ET, when John Rowland, Former Governor of the State of Connecticut who served two Federal prison sentences and is now dedicated to helping formerly incarcerated persons with their reentry, will be our guest on Criminal Justice Insider with Babz Rawls Ivy & Jeff Grant – The Voice of CT Criminal Justice.
+On Friday, April 5, 2019, 9 am ET, when John Rowland, Former Governor of the State of Connecticut who served two Federal prison sentences and is now dedicated to helping formerly incarcerated persons with their reentry, was our guest on Criminal Justice Insider with Babz Rawls Ivy & Jeff Grant – The Voice of CT Criminal Justice.
 Live on WNHH 103.5 FM New Haven and live-streaming at newhavenindependent.org.
 Rebroadcast at 5 pm.
 Sponsored by the Community Foundation for Greater New Haven – Now More Than Ever.

 Former Connecticut Governor John G. Rowland brings the insight and candor of a political leader who has seen great success and has learned exceptional lessons from the challenges faced at the end of his public service career.

 Elected to the Connecticut State House of Representatives in 1980 at the age of 23, John Rowland rose rapidly to serve three terms in Congress before being elected the youngest Governor in Connecticut history in 1994 and then re-elected two more times.
 He was called by the Wall Street Journal “one of our nation’s rising stars”.
 His public service career resulted in a renaissance throughout the cities of Connecticut.
 His vision brought the University of Connecticut and all the public universities to the first rate educational facilities they are today.
 During his years in office Connecticut experienced record budget surpluses, tax reductions, job growth and economic expansion.
 His focus on the inner cities and cultural investments in the arts helped rejuvenate our communities.